EvrenKayali/JsonTransformer/README.md

 # Json Transformer

-Process and transform your JSON files in a fluent way.
+Process and transform your JSON in a fluent way.

 ## JSON before transformation